farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 Once the mission is over, the PCs go back to their H.Q., and the loop starts anew.

-# World Forces | Charge SRD

-> #### Designer Note
->
-> Define a couple of `world forces` for your setting.
->
-> A `force` is something or someone with goals looking to change the status quo in significant and narratively interesting ways.
->
-> This could be a person, but it could also be an organization, a country, a planet, mother nature, or the space-time continuum!
->
-> For each force you create, define what their `goal` is.
-Their goal defines the impact the force will have on the world.
-A goal isn't necessarily good or bad— it is merely what the force wants to accomplish.
-It can also be considered to be "good" by the Force itself, but others might have different view on the subject.
->
-> Lastly, define 2-3 `methods` the force is going to use to interact with the world in the hope of achieving their goal
->
-> Here's an example of what a world force could look like:
->
-> #### Force Example
->
-> **The Rebel Forces** want to **get rid of the usurper that sits on the throne by:**
->
-> - _Finding dirt on the government to expose corruption._
-> - _Convincing the real king to take back what is theirs._
-> - _Finding money to hire mercenaries to fight an eventual war._

-# Attachment | Extras
+# Attachment Extra | Extras

+Characters are defined using `details` to represent who they are, what they are like and who they are linked to.
+By default, `details` don't have any mechanical uses in the game apart from providing narrative liberties.

+An `attachment` is a character `detail` that you can choose to temporarily lose to resist an incoming `consequence`.
 If you want to resist a `consequence`, but don’t want to make a `determination roll`, you can decide to break one of your `attachment`.
 Doing so cancels the consequence outright.

-However, this can only be done when it makes sense narratively, and that particular mod cannot be used until time is taken to repair or reacquire it.
+However, this can only be done when it makes sense narratively, and that particular `attachment` cannot be used until time is taken to repair or reacquire it.

-To re-require or repair a MOD, the PC needs to start a `project progress clock` and track it on their character sheet.
+To reacquire or repair an `attachment`, the PC needs to start a `project progress clock` and track it on their character sheet.
 The clock starts at 4 segments, but may have more segments if the mod is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.

-To make progress on the project, a character may only roll to repair a "broken" attachment when they have the appropriate amount of downtime.
+To make progress on the project, a character may only roll to repair a "broken" `attachment` when they have the appropriate amount of downtime.

-Once the project is completed, the character is permitted to use the attachment in the fiction, and is allowed to block a new consequence by breaking it once again.
+Once the project is completed, the character is permitted to use the `attachment` in the fiction, and is allowed to block a new `consequence` by breaking it once again.

 # Licencing